Actress, model, and author Brooke Shields on her relationship with her mother and the childhood that made Shields the woman she is today.

 Earlier this year parent advocates criticized the U.S. government for leaving 6-year-old Elian Gonzalez in the custody of relatives rather than reuniting him with his Cuban father.
 But about a thousand American children are subject to decisions by the governments and legal systems of other countries which have denied U.S. parents custody or visitation of their children.
 A panel talks about how custody disputes are handled on the international level, and why certain countries, including some U.S. allies, pose persistent problems.

-director of the U.S. State Department Office of Children's Issues
+- Mary Marshall director of the U.S. State Department Office of Children's Issues

 After months of tension, a St. Louis County grand jury decides not to indict Ferguson, Missouri police officer Darren Wilson in the shooting of Michael Brown.
 Diane and her guests discuss reaction to the verdict from civil rights groups, protesters and law enforcement.

 The homeless have become a fixture of the urban landscape in cities across America.
 One psychiatrist spent two years speaking to the mentally ill living on the streets of San Francisco, learning about their lives.
 Now he shares those stories, along with his ideas about how to improve our homelessness and mental health problem nationwide.